Twins vs. White Sox Player Props Betting Odds

 Buxton Stats

-- Buxton has 26 hits with six doubles, a triple, seven home runs, 11 walks and 17 RBI.
-He's also stolen one base.
+- Buxton has seven doubles, a triple, seven home runs, 13 walks and 18 RBI (27 total hits).
+He has stolen two bases.

-- Buxton hopes to build on a six-game hitting streak in this matchup.
-In his last 10 games he is hitting .308 with four doubles, five home runs, four walks and 11 RBI.
+- Buxton hopes to build on a seven-game hitting streak in this matchup.
+In his last 10 outings he is batting .297 with four doubles, five home runs, six walks and 12 RBI.

 Buxton Recent Games